softchris/node-snippets/README.md

 - `node-promise-all`, resolves a list of Promises using the `Promise.all([])` method
 - `node-async-await`, using async/await
 - `node-express-schema-validation`, adding schema validation for express, read more about the usage of schema validation with `Joi` at https://github.com/hapijs/joi
+- `node-regex-test-digits`, invokes the `test()` method that tests whether a string matches a regular expression on digits.
+- `node-regex-test-word`, invokes the `test()` method that tests whether a string matches a regular expression on word boundaries.
+- `node-regex-match`, invokes the method `match()` on a regular expression to find a file extension
+- `node-regex-match-named-group`, invokes the method `match()` on a regular expression and place it in a group called `exteension`.

 ## Release Notes